The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: The Token-Guided Graph-Rewriting Machine

-Nodes are labelled, and a node with a label $X$ is called an ``$X$-node''.
-We use two sorts of labels.
-One sort corresponds to the constructors of the calculus presented in Sec.~\ref{sec:TermCalculus}, namely $\lambda$ (abstraction), $\appLazy{}{}$ (call-by-need application), $\appLR{}{}$ (left-to-right call-by-value application) and $\appRL{}{}$ (right-to-left call-by-value application).
+A node labelled with $X \in \mathcal{L}$ is called an ``$X$-node''.
+The first four labels correspond to the constructors of the calculus presented in Sec.~\ref{sec:TermCalculus}, namely $\lambda$ (abstraction), $\appLazy{}{}$ (call-by-need application), $\appLR{}{}$ (left-to-right call-by-value application) and $\appRL{}{}$ (right-to-left call-by-value application).
 These three application nodes are the novelty of this work.
 The token, travelling in a graph, reacts to these nodes in different ways, and hence implements different evaluation orders.
 We believe that this is a more extensible way to accommodate different evaluation orders, than to let the token react to the same node in different ways depending on situation.

-The other sort consists of $\oc$, $\wn$, $\lb{D}$ and $\lb{C}_n$ for any natural number $n$, used in the management of copying sub-graphs.
-This sort is inspired by proof nets of the multiplicative and exponential fragment of linear logic~\cite{Girard87LL}, and $\lb{C}_n$-nodes generalise the standard binary contraction and subsume weakening.
+The other labels, namely $\oc$, $\wn$, $\lb{D}$ and $\lb{C}_n$ for any natural number $n$, are used in the management of copying sub-graphs.
+These are inspired by proof nets of the multiplicative and exponential fragment of linear logic~\cite{Girard87LL}, and $\lb{C}_n$-nodes generalise the standard binary contraction and subsume weakening.

-The number of input/output and incoming/outgoing edges for a node is determined by the label, as indicated in Fig.~\ref{fig:connection}.
-We distinguish two outputs of an application node ($\appLazy{}{}$, $\appLR{}{}$ or $\appRL{}{}$), calling one ``composition output'' and the other ``argument output'' (cf.~\cite{AccattoliG09}).
+We use the \emph{generators} in Fig.~\ref{fig:connection} to build labelled graphs.
+Most generators are given by a graph that consists of one node and a fixed number of adjacent links.
+The number of input/output and incoming/outgoing edges for the node is determined by the label, as indicated in the figure; in particular, a label $\lb{C}_n$ indicates $n$ inputs and $n$ incoming edges.
+We distinguish two outputs of an application node ($\appLazy{}{}$, $\appLR{}{}$ or $\appRL{}{}$), calling one ``function output'' and the other ``argument output'' (cf.~\cite{AccattoliG09}).
 A bullet $\bullet$ in the figure specifies a function output.

-The dashed box indicates a sub-graph $G(1,m)$ (``$\oc$-box'') that is connected to one $\oc$-node (``principal door'') and $m$ $\wn$-nodes (``auxiliary doors'').
-This $\oc$-box structure, taken from proof nets, assists the management of duplication of sub-graphs by specifying those that can be copied.\footnote{ Our formalisation of graphs is based on the view of proof nets as string diagrams, and hence of $\oc$-boxes as functorial boxes~\cite{Mellies06}. }
+The last generator in Fig.~\ref{fig:connection} turns a graph $G(1,m)$ into a sub-graph (``$\oc$-box''), by connecting it to one $\oc$-node (``principal door'') and $m$ $\wn$-nodes (``auxiliary doors'').
+This $\oc$-box structure is indicated by a dashed box in the figure.
+The $\oc$-box structure, taken from proof nets, assists the management of duplication of sub-graphs by specifying those that can be copied.\footnote{ Our formalisation of graphs is based on the view of proof nets as string diagrams, and hence of $\oc$-boxes as functorial boxes~\cite{Mellies06}. }